 Parametric design

 The catamaran has been designed with developable shapes, so that the length of the boat can be easily modified to suit the customer.
-For example, it can be built using flat composite panels on marble.
+It can thus be built using flat composite panels, produced on marble.
 The 27x4.7 m panel produced by Techni-Yacht Pinta allows the planking of the 85-footer currently under construction to be laminated in a single piece.

 The bulkheads, installed upside down, are joined to the planks to create the floats.
 The bulkheads are then turned upside down and connected to the beams.